sleeptoken/zettelkasten/Authentication vulnerabilities.md

 1. The authentication mechanisms are weak because they fail to adequately protect against brute-force attacks.
 2. Logic flaws or poor coding in the implementation allow the authentication mechanisms to be bypassed entirely by an attacker.
 This is sometimes called "broken authentication".
+### Brute-forcing

+#### Usernames

+Usernames are especially easy to guess if they conform to a recognizable pattern, such as an email address.
+For example, it is very common to see business logins in the format `firstname.lastname@somecompany.com`.
+During auditing, check whether the website discloses potential usernames publicly.
+For example, are you able to access user profiles without logging in?
+Even if the actual content of the profiles is hidden, the name used in the profile is sometimes the same as the login username.
+You should also check HTTP responses to see if any email addresses are disclosed.
+Occasionally, responses contain email addresses of high-privileged users, such as administrators or IT support.
+#### Password

+However, while high-entropy passwords are difficult for computers alone to crack, we can use a basic knowledge of human behavior to exploit the vulnerabilities that users unwittingly introduce to this system.
+Rather than creating a strong password with a random combination of characters, users often take a password that they can remember and try to crowbar it into fitting the password policy.